Relationship of Donald Trump and Jeffrey Epstein

 On November 12, 2025, Democrats on the House Oversight Committee released thousands of emails authored by Epstein and his associates.
-Epstein had suggested in a number of private email exchanges that he had damaging information on Trump.
+Epstein had claimed in a number of private email exchanges that he had damaging information on Trump.
 In a 2011 email to his accomplice Ghislaine Maxwell, Epstein said that Trump had spent hours at his house with Virginia Giuffre and that Trump was "the dog that didn't bark".
 Although Giuffre revealed that Epstein and Maxwell had recruited her from Mar-a-Lago into a sex trafficking ring, she did not accuse Trump himself of wrongdoing.
 Maxwell claimed in 2025 that Trump was not a "close friend" of Epstein, contradicting Epstein's previous statements, and that she never witnessed Trump behave inappropriately.
 No criminal wrongdoing has ever been established against Trump in connection with Epstein's crimes.
 A sexually suggestive birthday note, allegedly written by Trump to Epstein in 2003, included a crude drawing; Trump has denied its legitimacy.

-The two chambers of the United States Congress passed the Epstein Files Transparency Act on November 18, 2025, attempting to force the Department of Justice to release eligible documents related to Epstein and his associates.
-Trump had opposed the bill for months, but expressed support for it on the day before Congress approved it.
+The two chambers of the U.S. Congress passed the Epstein Files Transparency Act on November 18, 2025, forcing the Department of Justice to release eligible documents related to Epstein and his associates.
+Trump had opposed the bill for months, but expressed support for it on the day before Congress approved it, and then he signed it.
+The White House stated that the release of these emails was only to create "fake news" against Trump and was actually a reaction from Democrats to the government shutdown.
+Democratic Representative Ro Khanna from California stated that the purpose of releasing the files was not to attack Trump.
+In June 2025, Trump associate Elon Musk also claimed that the reason for not releasing the Epstein files was because Trump's name was in the documents, a claim that the Department of Justice denied.
+On January 31, 2026, Trump said he would sue writer Michael Wolff and "maybe the Epstein estate, I guess" for allegedly conspiring against Trump's political aspirations, again claiming that Epstein was "not a friend", after The New York Times had asserted a month earlier that they were once best friends.